hadassdancona/github-slideshow/_posts/0000-01-02-hadassdancona.md

 layout: slide
 title: "Welcome to HadassDancona's slide!"
 ---
-This is my favorite slide
+This is my favorite slide :tada:
 Use the left arrow to go back!